 Therapeutic groups are developed in response to the needs of infants, children and youth living within the Central Highlands region.
 Facilitated by Van Go Therapists, these groups operate on a term by term basis and offer a range of developmentally appropriate, trauma informed, creative and dynamic spaces for children to interact with peers who have had similar experiences in a safe environment that supports emotional and social development.

 Parents and carers of children are also supported with opportunity to participate in groups focusing on areas such as psycho-educational, therapeutic and child/caregiver relationship development.

 These groups are updated on a term basis, please check regularly for updates.

-The Aboriginal Program facilitates a Yarning Circle group for primary and high school girls and boys that operates each term.
-This group provides a culturally safe space for kids to build connections, gain new experiences and participate in fun activities that include pottery, art, outings and Pizza Hut just to name a few.
+Dhurrung Wunggurrwil (formerly the Aboriginal Program) facilitates a Yarning Circle group for primary and high school girls and boys that operates each term.
+This group provides a culturally safe space for kids to build connections, gain new experiences and participate in fun activities that include pottery, art, outings and “all you can eat adventures” just to name a few.

 Feeling Visible Schools Group Program